 The CapitolRiver Council Board of Directors is the steward of CRC’s mission and resources.
 Its duties include defining the mission, values, and strategic goals; allocating resources; setting policy; and ensuring that CRC activities are aligned with legal regulations and ethical standards.

-Policies should be adopted and periodically reviewed, so that the board, general members, staff and stakeholders may understand how the board is managing resources.
 The following policies and procedures are intended to guide the CRC board and staff in their shared roles of providing services that meet the needs of District 17 stakeholders and funding partners.

 Policy: General Members